- There are no external calls in the pathway of executing a request from the client to the LLM provider (unless we are using cache).

 - Postgres Database: This database is used to store the configuration for the models, users, teams, virtual accounts, rate-limiting config, load-balancing config etc.

-- Clickhouse Database: This stores the logs of the LLM gateway which is used for the analytics, metrics, and debugging.
+- Blob Storage: This stores the logs of the LLM gateway which is used for the analytics, metrics, and debugging.
+This can be S3, GCS, Azure Blob Storage, or any other S3 compatible storage.

 - NATS: This is the queue which is the bridge between the control-plane and gateway pods.
 The control-plane publishes all updates to this queue which is instantly propagated to all the gateway pods.
 This data includes the users, authorization data between users and models, the load-balancing configs, and the aggregated data for each segment and model for the gateway to perform ratelimiting with in-memory checks.